eonist/Element/README.md

 ```

 ## Resources:

-Here is a simple example app made with Element: [Stash](https://github.com/stylekit/stash), here is a library of example code for each component that is available in Element: [Explorer](https://github.com/stylekit/explorer) and here are the macOS styles to get you started.
+Here is a simple example app made with Element: [Stash](https://github.com/stylekit/stash), here is a library of example code for each component that is available in Element: [Explorer](https://github.com/stylekit/explorer) and [here](https://github.com/stylekit/ElCapitan) are the macOS styles to get you started.

+## Need help?
+Open an issue or message me on [twitter](https://twitter.com/stylekit_org)